hacknlove/orgasmoproject/create-orgasmo/empty/drivers/README.md

 This is just a convenience help, to avoid polluting any method or event with a shared behavior or requirement.
 The goal is to help you better organize your driver.

-## Overriding a Driver
+## Overriding a driver

 Please read [writing a driver](#writing-a-driver) if you haven't yet.

 When you set `ORGASMO_DRIVER` to the name of a package, that package is used as the driver, (for instance `foo-driver`)

-But if you need to change something, add more methods, or more event handlers, you can create a directory with the same name (`drivers/foo-driver`) and add there all the files you need, with the same contracts and conventions you would use if you were writing a driver from scratch.
+But if you need to change something, add more methods, or more event handlers, you can create a directory with the same name (`driver/foo-driver`) and add there all the files you need, with the same contracts and conventions you would use if you were writing a driver from scratch.

 If you write a method with the same name and path, it will override the driver's one.